empoweredfutures/ef-tech-docs/contributing.md

 # Contributing

-There are several projects underway:
+The current projects under development are:

-- the main mentorship platform and website (MP)
+- a rewrite of the mentorship platform (MP)
-- a rewrite of the codebase for the main mentorship platform
+- an Android and iOS export of the MP
-- the internal onboarding/task management app (TMA)
+- the task management app (TMA)
-- a project to create mobile apps for the mentorship platform

-To contribute to the projects in Empowered Futures, check out the Trello boards for the [Mentorship Platform](https://trello.com/b/YYDqebhj/mentorship-platform) and the internal [Task Management App](https://trello.com/b/eTfU1pUA/task-management-app).
+To contribute to the projects in Empowered Futures, check out the Trello boards for the [Mentorship Platform](https://trello.com/b/U4Hb1AED/mentorship-platform-rewrite) and the internal [Task Management App](https://trello.com/b/eTfU1pUA/task-management-app).
 If you're not a member yet, the invite links are in the [onboarding instructions](https://github.com/empoweredfutures/ef-tech-docs/blob/main/onboarding.md).

 You'll see a To-Do list.
-Feel free to add yourself to a card in the To-Do list (click on the card and add yourself as a mentor - or just hover over the card and press spacebar).
+Feel free to add yourself to a card in the To-Do list (click on the card and add yourself as a member with the `join` button - or just hover over the card and press spacebar).
 Then move it the Doing list.

 That's it - you can make a branch (see below) and get to work!